bslew/antabTr/readme.md

 This package ports the original antabfs program
 (see [VLBI-utilities](https://github.com/evn-vlbi/VLBI-utilities) repository)
-to python3 and implements several modifications including storing users' inputs to enable machine learning approach to generating antab files automatically.
-It also unifies tabs/spaces convention, improves modularization and re-usability of the code, provides support for configuration files, command line parser, reading data from vlbeer for building ML training sets and plotting options.
-It also introduces experimental antab files processing pipeline.
+to python3 and implements several other modifications.
+The main rationale behind this package is to enable machine learning approach to generating antab files automatically.
+The program also unifies tabs/spaces convention of the original program, improves modularization and re-usability of the code, provides support for configuration files, command line parser, reading data from vlbeer for building ML training sets from past sessions and provides basic plotting options for the gathered data.
+It also introduces experimental, Makefile based, antab files processing pipeline.

-This version of the program is extended at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged and compatible with antabfs program version '20201123'.
+This version of the program is developed at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged and compatible with antabfs program version '20201123'.